GeekyAnts/express-typescript/ROADMAP.md

 - locals
 	- with option to pass them into views globally

+- services
 	- auth strategies
 		- local

 - views pages
 	- interpolation of globals & express locals